Wint3rmute/baczek.me/content/making-music-linux.md

   is a useful GUI app for managing your JACK configuration, it comes packaged in most
   Linux distros.
-Use the "graph" view to configure your audio devices
+Use the "graph" view to configure your audio devices.

 ## The DAW

 In my opinion, the most mature DAW available for Linux is [Bitwig](https://www.bitwig.com).
-It is somewhat pricey and is not open-source, however, it makes up for it with its broad range of available synths, effects and other features.
+It is somewhat pricey and is not open-source, however it makes up for it with its broad range of available synths, effects and other features.
 The UI feels snappy and very intuitive.
 On my personal machine I feel like Bitwig is 1.5-2x times faster than Ableton in "just doing the